On $W_{1+\infty}$ $n$-algebra: -algebra

-It should be emphasized that the structure constants of the $W_{1+\infty}$ sub-$2n$-algebra are determined by the Vandermonde determinant.
-Owing to remarkable property of the structure constants, we may derive the following central terms from (\ref{CShJ}):
+The centrally extended $W_{1+\infty}$ algebra has been constructed in Refs.\cite{ShenPLB90,PRS}.
+We see that the $W_{1+\infty}$ sub-$2n$-algebra is a generalized Lie algebra and, further, its structure constants are determined by the Vandermonde determinant.
+Owing to remarkable property of the structure constants, we may derive the centrally extended $W_{1+\infty}$ sub-$2n$-algebra

 where $c$ is an arbitrary constant.